 - If not affiliated to the SNS:

-You can receive health care before you have your SNS number, by presenting the European Social Insurance Card (EHIC).
+As a European Erasmus in Lisbon, you can receive health care before you have your SNS number, by presenting the European Social Insurance Card (EHIC).
 In some cases, the reception of the establishment will create the SNS directly for you.
 The EHIC is valid for two years and must be applied for at least 20 days before departure.

 Public health institutions: If you have the time but not the budget